Avik-creator/Flutter-Projects/notes_app/README.md

-# notes_app
+# Notes App using Sqflite

-A new Flutter project.
+A new Flutter project of Note Taking App using SQL Database using the Package Sqflite.

 ## Getting Started